Beam-like topologically interlocked structures with hierarchical interlocking: Results and Discussion

+In hierarchical TIS, local sliding dominates the interface mechanisms, which has direct implications on the structural behavior.
 Our simulations show that we can distinguish three types of $F_y - \delta$ curves (see \autoref{fig:truss_model_wavy}).
-The first type (with $\mathcal{A} = h/16$), is able to reach the theoretical limit (see \autoref{fig:truss_model_wavy}a and \autoref{fig:truss_model_wavy}b) thanks to an effective combination of $\mu$ and $\mu_{\mathrm{geo}}$.
-The second type (with $\mathcal{A} = h/32$), presents a sharp load drop that indicates a structural instability.
+The first type (with $\mathcal{A} = h/32$), is able to reach the theoretical limit (see \autoref{fig:truss_model_wavy}a and \autoref{fig:truss_model_wavy}b) thanks to an effective combination of $\mu$ and $\mu_{\mathrm{geo}}$.
+The second type (with $\mathcal{A} = h/64$), presents a sharp load drop that indicates structural instability.
 From \autoref{fig:truss_model_wavy}a and \autoref{fig:truss_model_wavy}c, it is clear that this drop is associated with an interfacial slip-jump across a full wave.
 This unstable type of response corresponds to an undesirable combination of $\mu$ and $\mu_{\mathrm{geo}}$.
-In the third type (with $\mathcal{A} = h/64$), the structure never reaches the theoretical limit.
+In the third type (with $\mathcal{A} = h/128$), the structure never reaches the theoretical limit.
 The low value of $\mu_{\mathrm{eff}}$ makes the central block to smoothly slide across the interface (see \autoref{fig:truss_model_wavy}a and \autoref{fig:truss_model_wavy}d) providing a stable movement of the block.
 These results suggest that a hierarchical modification of a beam-like TIS can potentially present these three regimes, which need to be identified for a given structure to avoid falling into the unstable regime which might cause uncontrolled response behavior.